dsjove/SbjGauge/README.md

 This library has continued to evolve as my knowledge of SwiftUI increases and SwiftUI's capabilties evolve.
 Every rendering strategy and value is being bubbled to the public interface; with reasonable defaults.

+The Gauge has no intrinsic size.
+On the highest level, it is a Cetered origin ZStack GeometryReader.
+Every component specifies its dimensions using normalized values.

 The gauges render well on iPhone, iPad, Watch, and AppleTV.
 I have not thought about the 3D space of AppleVision.

 ## Simple Instantiation